Zsailer/np2d/README.md

 # Np2d: 2-D NumPy operations

-I find that 2-D arrays are pretty common in scientific computing, and there are a few operations I find myself repeatedly writing for 2-D array.
-While simple, these operations are too specific for the general NumPy scope (and thus, do not warrant a pull request).
+2-D arrays are a common data-structure in scientific computing, and there are a few 2-D operations I find myself repeatedly writing in my research.
+While simple, these operations are too specific for the general NumPy scope (and thus, do not warrant a pull request to NumPy).
 So, I'm collecting a set of fast, 2-D NumPy operations here.
 Maybe you'll find them useful too.